AMAPCEO Donations and Sponsorships

 - Inside Out: $2,500

-Inside Out is Ontario’s leading LGBTQ+ film festival.
+- Inside Out is Ontario’s leading LGBTQ+ film festival.
 Inside Out “Exists to challenge attitudes and change lives through the promotion, production and exhibition of film and video made by and about lesbian, gay, bisexual and trans (LGBT) people of all ages, races and abilities.”
-Due to COVID-19, much of Inside Out's programming this year will be virtual and available across Ontario.
+This year's festival will run in-person and online from May 26–June 5.

 - The Labour Education Centre is a project of the Toronto & York Region Labour Council.
 The Centre provides educational resources and skills training, including employment services.
 This year, AMAPCEO sponsored the Bromley Armstrong Awards, an annual fundraiser for the Centre.
 The annual Bromley Armstrong Award Dinner recognizes the efforts of outstanding trade unionists working towards equity and human rights in the greater Toronto area.
 Named after veteran activist Bromley L. Armstrong, the award reflects his pioneering spirit in tackling racism and discrimination for over half a century.

 - LEAF has a dual mission of providing public education and awareness of about substantive equality rights for women, and promoting equality through public-interest litigation.
-AMAPCEO was a sponsor of LEAF for the sixth time in 2021.
+AMAPCEO is sponsoring their Equality Day Gala for the seventh time.

 - Mayworks Festival: $5,000

-Mayworks Festival curates and presents artistically compelling projects through an annual multidisciplinary arts festival.
+- Mayworks Festival curates and presents artistically compelling projects through an annual multidisciplinary arts festival.
 Programming reflects the reality of working people’s lives and supports the struggles for better living and working conditions.
 The Festival works with a diverse community of activists, artists and workers who engage in creative and bold critical responses to pressing issues at the intersection of art, social justice and labour.
-AMAPCEO is co-presenting a screening of "9to5: The Story of a Movement" on Sunday, May 2 & Tuesday, May 4.

 District / Community Donations and Sponsorships